 Late March: Leipzig Book Fair

-The Leipzig Book Fair is Europe’s biggest festival of literature and features more than 2,600 events held at 350 difference venues.
-An ideal communication platform, the Leipzig Book Fair provides extensive information about new publications as well as current and future trends in the German speaking and European markets.
+The Leipzig Book Fair is Europe’s biggest festival of literature.
+It features more than 2,600 events held at 350 different venues.
+An ideal communication platform, the Leipzig Book Fair provides extensive information about new publications as well as current and future trends in the German-speaking and European markets.
 The next edition is from 21–24 March 2019.

 Early April: Munich ballet week

 Perhaps the most exciting time of the year for the Bavarian State Ballet is Munich Ballet Week (Bayerische Staatsballett), when they and other international companies put on a week’s worth of performances that always succeed in enchanting audiences.
-Over the last few decades, this event has become one of the most prestigious of its kind, drawing visitors from across Europe and beyond.
+This event has become one of the most prestigious of its kind, drawing visitors from across Europe.
 Runs from 11–18 April 2019.

 April to May: Thuringia Bach festival

-The Thuringia Bach festival (Thueringer Bachwochen) specializes in Baroque music and performing the works of Johann Sebastian Bach in authentic sites.
+The Thuringia Bach Festival (Thueringer Bachwochen) specializes in Baroque music and performing the works of Johann Sebastian Bach in authentic sites.
 The festival appeals to music lovers and tourists alike.
-This year’s festival will take place from 12 April–5 May 2019.
+This year’s festival will take place from 12 April to 5 May 2019.

 May: Wave-Gothic Festival, Leipzig

-Goths, cyber goths, steam-punks and anyone else into the ‘dark’ arts may want to head for the Wave-Gotik-Treffen festival to enjoy the best of dark music and culture, with bands, fairs and events with medieval and gothic themes.
-The event, now one of the world’s largest of its type, was considered so subversive in the days of the German Democratic Republic that it was banned.
+Goths, cybergoths, steampunks, and anyone else into the dark arts may want to head for the Wave-Gotik-Treffen festival to enjoy the best of dark music and culture, with bands, fairs and events with medieval and gothic themes.
+The event was considered so subversive in the days of the German Democratic Republic that it was banned.
 The Wave-Gotik-Treffen will run from 7–10 June 2019.